 “We are not men troubled by what others think of us,” he said, perhaps rebuking his peers.
 They fell silent.
 “We are men resolved to better our world and free the minds of our brethren from superstition, tyranny, and ignorance.”

 “Or you are bird-worshipping crackpots,” Quigley offered, “And fiends who will not aid a child.”

-Ballanstern laughed, a poisonous sound, and he pushed his spectacles back up the bridge of his nose.
+Ballanstern laughed, a poisonous sound.
 “Oh, heaven protect me from the scorn of Mathis Quigley of Alderode!
 Mathis Quigley formerly of the Window; a government bird dog who eagerly spent three-quarters of every year away from wife and child.
 Outcast Mathis Quigley, paired with a woman no one else would have, damned by all his people when the Aldish papers scoured his fire-blackened village looking for someone - anyone - to claim the man as friend and explain why he’d murdered twenty innocent Aldish enforcers-”